 So in practice, all the usual business owner responsibilities such as creating and updating the business plan, securing and arranging finance, finding and hiring staff, reviewing sales figures, developing marketing strategies, overseeing the day to day activities, and identifying new business opportunities, are all delegated to other people.

-Take six months off
+Business owners can take six months off

 The measure of being a big business owner, is that if you took six months off and we're away from the business altogether, without having any input into it at all, would it still function effectively?